Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Proposed approach

-There are several existing methods that deal with multi-objective optimization problems~\citep{Miettinen1999}.
-In this paper, we tackle the MOFPCA formulation expressed in~\eqref{eq:fair_PCA} by means of evolutionary computation~\citep{Deb2001,Zhou2011}, which has been used in several data analysis problems~\citep{Mukhopadhyay2014a,Mukhopadhyay2014b}.
-With respect to the adopted algorithm, we considered an improved version of the Strength Pareto Evolutionary Algorithm (SPEA)~\citep{Zitzler1998}, called SPEA2~\citep{Zitzler2001}.
-We adopted the SPEA2 since we deal with a multi-objective combinatorial problem and, as mentioned in~\citep{Ehrgott2003}, this algorithm can be used to deal with such situations.
+There are several existing methods that deal with multi-objective optimization problems~\cite{Miettinen1999}.
+In this paper, we tackle the MOFPCA formulation expressed in~\eqref{eq:fair_PCA} by means of evolutionary computation~\cite{Deb2001,Zhou2011}, which has been used in several ML applications~\cite{Chen2010,Mukhopadhyay2014a,Mukhopadhyay2014b,Canuto2018,Fernandes2020,He2020}.
+With respect to the adopted algorithm, we considered an improved version of the Strength Pareto Evolutionary Algorithm (SPEA)~\cite{Zitzler1998}, called SPEA2~\cite{Zitzler2001}.
+We adopted the SPEA2 since we deal with a multi-objective combinatorial problem and, as mentioned in~\cite{Ehrgott2003}, this algorithm can be used to deal with such situations.
+Moreover, it has been applied in ML tasks~\cite{Dalip2014,DeSousa2016,Canuto2018}.

 Although the implementation of SPEA2 is quite simple, one generally needs to set some specific concepts, as described in the sequel.
-We also highlight the particularities of each one (for more details, see~\citep{Zitzler2001}).
+We also highlight the particularities of each one (for more details, see~\cite{Zitzler2001}).